jonyablonski/Cognitive-Bias-Index/content/biases/serial-position-effect.md

 ---
 title: "Serial Position Effect"
 description: "That items near the end of a sequence are the easiest to recall, followed by the items at the beginning of a sequence; items in the middle are the least likely to be remembered."
-categories: ["what can we remember?"]
+categories: ["what should we remember?"]
 tags: [
   "recall"
 ]